Do you have health insurance for Canada?

 If you’re coming to Canada under International Experience Canada (IEC), you’re responsible for purchasing private health insurance for the duration of your work permit.
 This insurance must cover the IEC health insurance requirements specified by the Government of Canada.

-As a permanent resident, you are entitled to free coverage under your province’s public health insurance plan.
+Canadian residents are entitled to free coverage under their province’s public health insurance plan.

 Many provinces, including Ontario, Alberta, Nova Scotia, and Newfoundland and Labrador, provide coverage from the date you register.
 In British Columbia, Manitoba, and Quebec, permanent residents must wait for up to three months before being eligible for provincial coverage.
 Many newcomers get travel or health insurance to cover emergency expenses during waiting periods.